enspiral/handbook/ventures/enspiral_foundation.md

 **Enspiral Foundation Contribution**

-100% of income to the Foundation in re-invested in the network.
+100% of income to the Foundation is re-invested in the network.